 We’re dedicated to the advancement of clean energy, specifically lowering emissions.
 Hydrogen fuel cell welding on three-pass heat exchange components for electric vehicles is one of our top concentrations.
 Hydrogen fuel cell weld testing is not a standalone service but part of each project.
 We can also assist with the development of your hydrogen production systems and hydrogen dispensing systems.

 The growing demand for clean energy, including hydrogen fuel cell-powered vehicles and hydrogen fuel cell-refueling stations is a major reason the global fuel cell market will reach $20.2 billion by 2026, with an anticipated increase of 17.9% in sales per year.
 The demand for competent hydrogen fuel cell welding will increase, too.

 TIG welding for clean energy industry

-Tungsten inert gas welding or TIG welding (aka. gas tungsten arc welding) is the preferred welding method for hydrogen fuel cell components because it’s both an ultra-precise and ultra-clean process.
+Tungsten inert gas welding or TIG welding (aka. gas tungsten arc welding) is the preferred hydrogen fuel cell welding method for components because it’s both an ultra-precise and ultra-clean process.
 TIG welding is a complex, manual method that necessitates an expert skill set as well as a passion for continuously improving those skills.

 In TIG welding, two metals join together by heat from an arc created by a non-consumable tungsten electrode and a base metal.
 To protect against oxidation, Axenics uses an inert shielding gas of high-purity argon.